 Let`s face it, we have all experienced it, that horrible stench of smell from football boots that have been stuck in a bag for a long time.
 How can football boots

 Football boots are very important to a football player.
-You want them to offer exceptional feel as you slice and dice through the football field.
+You want them to offer an exceptional feel as you slice and dice through the football field.
 You also want them to fit you very well.
 You also want them to help you reach your peak as a football player.
 Furthermore, you have to accept the fact that no matter how much you paid for your football boots (Between $70 — $300) they won’t last more than half a season if you don’t take good care of them.
-Even the most expensive football boots with fall apart if you don’t take care of them.
+Even the most expensive football boots fall apart if you don’t take care of them.
 Think of your boots like a sports car… just because you paid a lot of money to get it doesn’t mean it will run forever without taking good care of it.
 So what’re the one-time solutions for stopping your boots from smelling.

 First of all, I would never advise anyone to leave their cleats in a football boots bag.
 Just after a game, the best practice is to stuff them with some newspaper and leave them outside to fresh air in order to dry out.
 Do not do this in sunlight as this process will just over dry the football boots.
 You can leave them outside in a shady area.
 This practice usually makes a huge difference.
 In order for you to get the most out of your football boots, you need to treat them properly.
 The best thing to do is to see them as an investment.
 If you can keep your football boot dry then odor and smells should not be an issue unless you`re not washing your socks.
 The steps outlined below will work for Nike football boots as well as for any other football boot.
 The best advice I can give is for you to have a routine of leaving your football boots outside after training or games.